ktaylor63/southeast/site/content/news/first-captive-bred-florida-grasshopper-sparrow-chicks-hatched.md

 date: '2016-05-11'
 tags:
     - Florida
+    - Florida Grasshopper Sparrow
+    - Endangered Species Act
+    - Recovery
+    - Captive Breeding
+    - Vero Beach
 hero:
     name: florida-grasshopper-sparrow-with-chicks.jpg
     alt: 'Small bird with brown and white feathering.
 Yellow feathering on its head.'
     link: 'https://flic.kr/p/GE6idu'
     caption: 'Florida grasshopper sparrow and chicks.
 Photo by rarespecies.org.'
+    position: top center
 updated: 'November 9th, 2016'
 ---
-**VERO BEACH, FL** - Conservation history was made May 9 when the first captive-bred [Florida grasshopper sparrow chicks](https://www.flickr.com/photos/usfwssoutheast/26685331040/in/dateposted-public/) hatched at the Rare Species Conservatory Foundation (RSCF) in Loxahatchee, Florida -- a major breakthrough for one of North America’s most endangered birds.
+**Vero Beach, Florida** - Conservation history was made May 9 when the first captive-bred [Florida grasshopper sparrow chicks](https://www.flickr.com/photos/usfwssoutheast/26685331040/in/dateposted-public/) hatched at the Rare Species Conservatory Foundation (RSCF) in Loxahatchee, Florida -- a major breakthrough for one of North America’s most endangered birds.

 “This bird is teetering on the brink of extinction.
 There are probably less than 150 left.
 We’re working with our partners -- including the Florida Fish and Wildlife Conservation Commission (FWC) -- to save it.
 This is a huge milestone in those ongoing efforts,” said Larry Williams, State Ecological Services Supervisor for the U.S. Fish and Wildlife Service.